Bell Helicopter Crashes

-When you become a passenger on a helicopter you might assume they have the same safety and industry standards as commercial airlines.
+When you become a passenger on a helicopter, you might assume they have the same safety and industry standards as commercial airlines.
 Unfortunately, this is not the case.
-Privately owned and chartered aircraft, such as Bell Helicopters, used in sightseeing tours, air ambulance evacuations, or for private flights, are often more susceptible to a crash.
+Privately-owned and chartered aircrafts – such as those manufactured by Bell Helicopters – are often more susceptible to a crash.

-Baum, Hedlund, Aristei & Goldman, P.C., is a recognized leader in complex litigation involving plane accidents, helicopter crashes and other air disasters in the U.S. and worldwide.
+Baum Hedlund Aristei & Goldman is a recognized leader in complex litigation involving plane accidents, helicopter crashes and other air disasters in the U.S. and worldwide.
 The firm’s experienced helicopter attorneys have represented victims in medical helicopter air‑ambulance rescue operations and work‑related helicopter accidents, including industrial and construction type operations as well as professional aerial photography and logging enterprises.

 Bell Helicopter Company Overview